-The 2020 the AHRQ updated systematic review evaluated multiple interventions for five of the most common chronic pain conditions including chronic low back pain, chronic neck pain, osteoarthritis, fibromyalgia, and chronic tension headache.
-The focus of the systematic review was on the durability of effect, defined as the persistence of the impact for at least once month after treatment completion.
+In 2020 the Agency for Healthcare Research and Quality updated its systematic review and report on noninvasive nonpharmacological treatment for chronic pain.
+The systematic review evaluated multiple interventions for five of the most common chronic pain conditions including chronic low back pain, chronic neck pain, osteoarthritis, fibromyalgia, and chronic tension headache.
+The focus of the systematic review was on the durability of the effect defined as the persistence of the impact for at least once month after treatment completion.

 For chronic low back pain, when compared with usual care, attention control, or placebo, exercise was associated with a small improvement in short-term function (10 trials).
-However, there was no effect on function in the intermediate (five trials) or long-term (one trial).
+However, there was no effect on function in the intermediate (5 trials) or long-term (1 trial).
 The strength of evidence was moderate for short term while it was low for intermediate and long term.
 For pain, exercise was found to have moderate effectiveness in the short and long-term with a small effect at intermediate-term follow up (SOE: low).